 Your newborn seems perfect.
-She’s got 10 fingers and toes and already has a hearty appetite.
+They've got 10 fingers and toes and a hearty appetite.
 But even healthy-looking babies can have problems you can’t see.
 A simple blood test looks for rare conditions, including phenylketonuria (PKU), which can harm your baby’s growing brain.

 PKU is a rare genetic condition that affects metabolism -- the way your body turns food into energy.
 Babies with PKU can’t make an enzyme needed to break down phenylalanine (Phe) – an amino acid found in protein.
 Amino acids regulate almost all of the metabolic processes in the human body.
 If Phe builds up in the blood, it causes damage.